Skip to main content

 The civilian attendees and Bootcamp participants who came to the event were really nice to talk to and wanted to share their expertise and connections with me - but what particularly intrigued me about taking the fantasy map business idea to the networking event is that it completely blew the attendees away in terms of how much creativity and style one can put into creating decent maps - and what made it even more astonishing is that I was doing it with groups of people that I previously thought were unlikely to be interested in my offering.

-I would also like to give a shoutout to Amy and Hannah from the university's Enterprise and Entrepreneurship team for offering to promote the FSB event amongst the Bootcamp participants - with the amount of participants that came along for the session, many people from the Bootcamp would have missed out on the event if I didn't make Amy and Malcolm aware back in June.
+I would also like to give a shoutout to the university's Enterprise and Entrepreneurship team for offering to promote the FSB event amongst the Bootcamp participants - with the amount of participants that came along for the session, many people from the Bootcamp would have missed out on the event if I hadn't helped out with raising awareness of the event back in June.
 Consequently, I hope that my experience of coming along will encourage other people within the University community to come along and explore opportunities to link up their business ideas with external attendees.

 Would I come back again to an FSB networking event?
 Absolutely.
 However, I think I could have bought along some business cards and a website portfolio to better improve my connectivity with other people.